Who's Next: Cover art

-The front cover of the album is a photograph, taken on 4 July 1971 on the way from Sheffield to Leicester, of the band apparently having just collectively urinated on a large concrete piling protruding from a slag heap.
+The front cover of the album is a photograph, taken on 4 July 1971 on the way from Sheffield to Leicester, of the band apparently having just collectively urinated on a large concrete pillar protruding from a slag heap.
 The idea to shoot the picture came from Entwistle and Moon discussing Stanley Kubrick and the film 2001: A Space Odyssey.
-According to photographer Ethan Russell, only Townshend actually urinated against the piling, so rainwater was tipped from an empty film canister to achieve the desired effect.
-The sky in the background was added later by John Kosh, who was the art director, to give the image what Russell called "this other worldly quality."
+According to photographer Ethan Russell, only Townshend actually urinated against the pillar, so rainwater was tipped from an empty film canister to achieve the desired effect.
+Most of the height of pillar has now been buried, and the area converted to farmland.
+It is marked on Google Maps as Who’s Next Monolith, and its what3words location is send.refreshed.rainy.
+The pillar is “a drain built into the spoil heap from Bond’s Main colliery to help prevent landslips”.
+The sky in the background was added later by John Kosh, who was the art director, to give the image what Russell called "this other worldly quality".
 The rear cover shows the band backstage at De Montfort Hall, Leicester, amid a cluttered mess of furniture.
 In 2003, the television channel VH1 named the cover of Who's Next one of the greatest album covers of all time.

 Other suggestions for the cover included the group urinating against a Marshall Stack and an overweight nude woman with the Who's faces in place of her genitalia.
 An alternative cover featuring Moon dressed in black lingerie and a brown wig and holding a whip was later used as part of the inside art of the 1995 and 2003 CD releases of the album.
 Some of the photographs taken during these sessions were also used as part of Decca's United States promotion of the album.